 “In one case, we collected $100,000 from a homeowners policy when a woman negligently rode her bike through a crosswalk and injured our client, who was a pedestrian,” says Simeone.
 “And in another, we settled for $300,000 where a woman was walking her dog and it bit the ear of a child.”

 Here are a few tips from some industry experts regarding personal liability coverage:

-Up your limits: The liability coverage provided by a standard homeowners, renters or condo policy is never enough.
+The liability coverage provided by a standard homeowners, renters or condo policy is often not enough.
 “Do not skimp on insurance, especially if you have significant assets.
 People with high income should not only purchase the highest level of liability insurance available, usually $300,000 – $500,000, they should also purchase an umbrella policy,” advises Simeone.

 Now it’s time to break out your homeowners policy and check your personal liability limits.
 If they are too low, contact your agent to make sure your assets are completely protected.

 Personal liability insurance covers the expenses (or at least some of the expenses) that you would otherwise incur if something happens to somebody else on your property.
 You may also hear it called home liability insurance or property liability insurance.

 It is helpful to remember the words “if something happens to somebody else.”
 This may be called personal liability coverage, but it’s generally about covering expenses related to another person from another household – and not you or a family member.

 Yes.
 Once you’re a homeowner, you need it.
 The good news is that it’s generally built into your homeowner’s, renters or condo insurance.

 As we’ve mentioned, personal liability insurance covers you for mistakes you made (you bought a dog who answers to the name, “Killer”…)

 Does homeowners insurance cover damage to other people’s property?